cmhughes/latexindent.pl/documentation/sec-default-user-local.rst

     to, node, ++

-are all allowed to appear between arguments, as they are each set to :math:`1`; importantly, you are encouraged to add further names to this field as necessary.
-This means that when ``latexindent.pl`` processes :numref:`lst:tikz-node1`, it consumes:
+are all allowed to appear between arguments; importantly, you are encouraged to add further names to this field as necessary.
+This means that when ``latexindent.pl`` processes :numref:`lst:tikz-node1`, it
+consumes:

 -  the optional argument ``[thin]``